lauraschaposnik/lauraschaposnik.github.io/_pages/brickwork.md

     </div>
 </div>

-After the upper level was done, we waited for a warmish December day to add the fire bricks that should make the grill ready to be used next spring!
+After the upper level was done, we waited for a warmish December day in late 2023 to add the fire bricks that should make the grill ready to be used next spring!
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/brick/grillnew.png" title="Fire bricks set" class="img-fluid rounded z-depth-1" zoomable=true %}